HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 ## `vkCreateDevice`

 Finally, to wrap up this section, we need to create a logical device.
-We'll use the `vkCreateDevice` which you can find [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkCreateDevice) in the specification.
-This is how it is defined:
+We'll use the `vkCreateDevice`.

+**Definition for `vkCreateDevice`**:

 ```cpp
 VkResult vkCreateDevice(